beyarkay/masters-thesis/src/02_background.md

 Mastery state was 65% and the average mark achieved by students in the Competence state was 30%, and we then observed a student with a mark of 70%, then we can be fairly certain they are in the Mastery state.
-This certainty will be made rigorous in the coming subsections.
+This certainty will be made rigorous in the coming sections.

 We will express this mathematically by defining an HMM as a Markov model for
 which: